MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives article draft** as the current priority.
+1. **Complete Big-Block Alternatives article draft** as the next priority.

-2. **Finalize image selection** for Big-Block Alternatives article.
+2. **Begin planning for "10 Rare Muscle Cars" article** (highest priority of new articles).

 3. **Establish publishing workflow** including final locations for articles and images.

-4. **Begin planning for additional articles** from the list of newly identified topics.
+4. **Develop standardized image collection workflow** for all articles.

 ### Next Actions

 1. Begin drafting the Big-Block Alternatives article
-2. Source multimedia content for Big-Block Alternatives article
+2. Collect images for Big-Block Alternatives article
 3. Establish publishing workflow and hosting platform for completed articles
-4. Review new article opportunities and prioritize next batch
+4. Begin planning for "10 Rare Muscle Cars" article

 ### Active Tasks (March 26, 2025)
+- Completed Mercury Cyclone article (ahead of schedule)
+- Completed Hellcat comparison article (ahead of schedule)
-- Completed initial research, analysis, external links, and outline for Big-Block Alternatives article
+- Completed Big-Block Alternatives research, analysis, external links collection, and outline
-- Next tasks to address:
+- Remaining tasks to address:
-  1. Begin drafting Big-Block Alternatives article
+  1. Draft Big-Block Alternatives article
-  2. Source multimedia content for all articles
+  2. Collect multimedia for Big-Block Alternatives article
   3. Establish publishing platform and workflow
+  4. Begin planning for next article

 ### Conclusion

-The Muscle Car Blogs Project continues to progress exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
-The Big-Block Alternatives article is now 30% complete, with all preparatory work finished and drafting ready to begin.
-The project remains on track to meet all established deadlines, potentially finishing earlier than anticipated.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
+The Big-Block Alternatives article is now 40% complete with all foundational work finished.
+The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.